Are We Done Yet?: Reception

 Like its predecessor, Are We Done Yet? was panned by critics.
+Metacritic, which uses a weighted average, assigned the a score of 36 out of 100, based on 21 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Neil Smith for BBC.com gave the film 1 out of 5 stars and wrote: "McGinley, as it happens, is the film's only trump card, his madcap multi tasker stealing every scene he's in and leaving the movie's nominal star for dead."

-In one of the few positive reviews, Nathan Rabin of The A.V.
+In one of the few positive reviews for the film, Nathan Rabin of The A.V.
 Club gave the film a grade B. Rabin praises McGinley and calls Ice Cube's performance "strangely charming".
 Rabin concludes: "It isn't gangsta, but it's winning all the same."